eth-hci-course/hci-project-hci2021-group-14/README.md

 ## Data Analysis

+### Time Needed to Complete Task
-Here you can see our study results as bar charts, with variant A in blue and variant B in orange:
+Here you can see our study result as a bar chart, with variant A in blue and variant B in orange:
 ![](/Deliverables/Study/Figure_1_time.png)

+### Lostness Factor
+Here you can see our study result as a bar chart, with variant A in blue and variant B in orange:
 ![](/Deliverables/Study/Figure_2_lostness.png)

+### SUS-score
+Here you can see our study result as a bar chart, with variant A in blue and variant B in orange:
 ![](/Deliverables/Study/Figure_3_sus.png)

+### Overall